tetean/CSP-Gym/README.md

 3. Usage

-   See the [`Quick Start`](cspgym.tetean.com) script for an example of training a PPO agent using Stable-Baselines3.
+   See the [`Quick Start`](cspgym.tetean.com) script for an example of training a agent using Stable-Baselines3.

 4. Citation